LoopKit/looptips/docs/settings/overview.md

 What the user is actually implying is that the user thinks Loop should be doing some sort of retrospective analysis on the user's blood glucose and data to make a "better" decision.
 The user wants Loop to learn from recent data and adjust.

 There is a short-term retrospective analysis built into Loop which will apply a weighted-correction based on the past 60 minutes of blood glucose changes.
-There is a longer-term integral retrospecive correction (disabled by default) that can be enabled.
-While these retrospective corrections help some, larger-scale "learning" is not currently a part of Loop's algorithm.
+There is a longer-term integral retrospecive correction (disabled by default) that can be enabled in the Open-Source version of *Loop*.
+While these retrospective corrections help some; larger-scale "learning" is not currently a part of Loop's algorithm.

 Perhaps in subsequent versions of Loop, auto-adjustment of settings or machine learning could be incorporated.
-Until then, you will need to tell Loop if your underlying settings need updating or make temporary adjustments for short-term issues.
-These pages in LoopTips are written to help you identify when settings may need adjustment or when other techniques may be useful in given situations.
+Until then, you need to tell Loop if your underlying settings need updating or make temporary adjustments for short-term issues. *LoopTips* is provided to help you identify when settings need adjustment or when other techniques may be useful in given situations.